 - 1. Protect heritage resources. - 2.
 Protect the rural character of Saltair as the main priority of Saltair residents. - 3.
-Identify lands and buildings for designations with historical, cultural, architectural or social value.
+Identify lands and buildings for designations with historical, cultural, architectural or social value - 4.
+Encourage and enhance the economic viability of heritage designations.

-&lt;sup>1 Definition: wetlands, streams and any sensitive ecosystems from the Vancouver Island Sensitive Ecosystem Inventory mapping.
+1 Definition: wetlands, streams and any sensitive ecosystems from the Vancouver Island Sensitive Ecosystem Inventory mapping.